tomhoover/guide-programming-fundamentals-in-python/guide.md

 photo = '(=^o.o^=)__'
 ```

+####Dictionaries

 We need a way to tell Python that all of these variables represent one cat.
-One way to do this is to use a Python dictionary.
+One way to do this is to use a Python **dictionary**.
 Dictionaries are a way of storing multiple variables that contain different values.

+1. Place your variables in a dictionary.

 ```py
 cat = {